To boost your chances of getting a credit card, make sure you know your credit score and leverage prequalification tools.

 Check for prequalified offers

 If you’re worried about your approval odds, you can check for prequalified credit card offers using tools like CardMatch™.
-That way, you’ll know if you qualify before you apply and trigger a hard pull on your credit.
+That way, you’ll know if you qualify before you apply for a credit card and trigger a hard credit inquiry.

-Additionally, many issuers have tools on their websites that allow you to screen prequalified offers.
-Check out pages from each major issuer, linked below.
+Additionally, many issuers have tools on their websites that allow you to screen prequalified offers:

 - Chase prequalified offers